connery-io/postgresql/README.md

    - Requires write-enabled connection string, update query template with {record} and {value} placeholders
    - Supports transaction handling with automatic rollback on failure
    - Returns both the executed query and the updated record

-3. **Update Any Field of Record with AI** (`updateAnyFieldOfRecordWithAI`)
-   - Updates a single field in a specific database record using natural language, where AI generates the SQL automatically.
-   - Requires Anthropic API key, write-enabled connection string, and an explicit description of the record, field, and new value to update.
-   - Returns the executed query and the updated record.

 ## Repository structure